Updated March 22, 2023

-- Partial Extraction (with update notification): This strategy is also known delta, where only the data being changed is extracted and update data warehouses
+- Partial Extraction (with update notification): This strategy is also known as delta, where only the data being changed is extracted and update data warehouses.

 - Partial Extraction (without update notification): This strategy refers to extract specific required data from sources according to load in the data warehouses instead of extracting whole data.

 This step is the most important step of ETL.
 In this step many transformations are performed to make data ready for load in data warehouses by applying the below transformations: